goshan/easy_login/README.md

 And then you can use all the methods above in controller and view

+※ make sure that you have decalre a model named User

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/easy_login.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.